 Mythology Gag: In retrospect, Crispus Allen's killer being Jim Corrigan becomes this when Allen becomes the new host for The Spectre.
 See Not His Sled below.

 New Meat: Josephine "Josie Mac" MacDonald, who was added to the cast during the series and was the first detective added to the MCU after the retirement of Commissioner Gordon.
+That her first appearance is sitting at Renee's desk does not go over well with Allen.

 Noble Demon: An Internal Affairs inspector who has been called in to investigate Detective Crispus Allen uses his rank to get Daria Hernandez, Renee Montoya's girlfriend, into Renee's hospital room to visit her, since the hospital staff would not let her in, and later helps Renee break the law to get evidence to exonerate Allen.
 A previous story-arc had the same inspector investigating Renee, doing his best to have her convicted of murder, and he "owes her one."